UsabilityEngineering/sleepwell/README.md

 # SleepWell

 SleepWell is an app intended to provide users with curated relaxing videos to help with falling asleep.
-Providing a personalized minimal and efficient feed based on the user's interests seperated from the normal distractions of clickbait and exciting videos.
+Providing a personalized minimal and efficient feed based on the user's interests separated from the normal distractions of clickbait and exciting videos.

 ## UX Team Members